Clindamycin

 • PO: 20-30 mg/kg/day PO divided q6-8h; max 450 mg/dose given PO

-• NOTE: guidelines for CAP[4], MRSA bone/joint and skin and soft tissue infections[5], and rhinosinusitis[3] state that PO dose can be as high as 40 mg/kg/day; however, most use a max of 30 mg/kg/day PO for tolerability.
+• NOTE: Guidelines for CAP[7], MRSA bone/joint and skin and soft tissue infections[6], and rhinosinusitis[5] state that PO dose can be as high as 40 mg/kg/day; however, most use a max of 30 mg/kg/day PO for tolerability.

 • Uncomplicated (PO therapy): 20 mg/kg/day PO divided q8h plus quinine x 7 days

-• Severe (IV therapy): loading dose of 10 mg/kg IV x 1, then 15 mg/kg/day IV divided q8h plus IV quinidine gluconate; switch to PO therapy (clindamycin and quinine) when able for total treatment duration of 7 days
+• Severe (IV therapy): loading dose of 10 mg/kg IV x 1, then 15 mg/kg/day IV divided q8h plus IV quinidine gluconate; switch to PO therapy (clindamycin and quinine) when able for a total treatment duration of 7 days

 • Toxoplasmosis[15]: